STUDENT HEALTH INSURANCE AT PLNU

-PLNU is committed to creating an environment where students are safe and healthy.
+PLNU is committed to maintaining an environment where students are safe and healthy.
 For the safety of the community and the well-being of our students, it is vital that individuals living on campus have access to quality health care in the event of illness or accident.

 Any time individuals move to new communities, it is important to establish relationships with new medical, dental, and vision providers.
 We highly recommended that students and their families thoroughly review their health insurance coverage and discuss access to local health care providers while in the San Diego area.
 Planning ahead for possible future needs lowers student stress and eases family concerns should emergency or preventative care be needed.